brady-aiello/Avengers-Android-App/README.md

 https://www.reddit.com/r/androiddev/comments/684flw/why_use_moshi_over_gson/dgx3gpm/
 But now, I'm using Kotlin native serialization, as it's multiplatform ready.

-### Room
+### SQLDelight
-Room is from Android Jetpack, and I wanted to use the officially recommended approach.
 Unlike Room, SQLDelight is type safe for all kinds of queries, has multiplatform support, and supports different databases besides just SQLite.
-I've never used SQLDelight, so I'll use this repo to try that out as well.
+I don't like that SQLDelight doesn't have an option for a simple suspend function, but this is apparently for a [good reason](https://github.com/cashapp/sqldelight/issues/1420). ```Flow.asSingle()``` works fine.

 ### Retrofit2
 Duh.

 ### LiveData
-Really crucial for UI updates.
-I've seen Retrofit adapters for LiveData, but I think that's a mistake.
-LiveData belongs in the ViewModel, not in the Repository.
+Mostly using Flow here.
+Using LiveData now only for setting the current Employee.
+This part is a little dirty, but the normal methods didn't work well with NavigationComponent.
+There is a different nav graph for portrait and landscape, so safe args only work for portrait mode.
+In landscape mode, you can't even check if args == null; you'll get a crash by just referencing the safe args.

 ### Coil
 The performance of Coil is not as good as Glide, but it's really lightweight, more idiomatic, and reuses many common shared dependencies for Android apps.
 The first image load is similar to Picasso, and the cached load is similar to Glide. https://proandroiddev.com/coil-vs-picasso-vs-glide-get-ready-go-774add8cfd40

+I also implemented a Coil transformation ```CenterOnFaceTransformation```, which uses MLKit Face Detection to find the most prominent face in the image, and zoom the desired amount.
+It'll be available [here](https://github.com/Commit451/coil-transformations/tree/master/transformations-face-detection) in the future.

 ### Flow
 Flow lets me emit multiple values for each execution.
 This is really helpful with MVI, when you want to ```emit``` a